Russia's war on Ukraine latest news: Ukraine marks a Soviet-era famine | Headlines

 Russia's war on Ukraine latest news: Ukraine marks a Soviet-era famine

+* Germany said on Friday it was discussing with allies Poland's request that German Patriot air defence units be sent to Ukraine, after NATO's chief suggested the military alliance might not oppose such a move.
 OIL * A meeting of European Union government representatives, scheduled for Friday evening to discuss a Group of Seven proposal to cap Russian seaborne oil prices, was cancelled, diplomats said.
-EU governments were split on the level at which to cap Russian oil prices to curb Moscow's ability to pay for its war in Ukraine without causing a global oil supply shock.

-Ukraine accused the Kremlin of using the same "genocidal" tactics that it used against it under Josef Stalin as Kyiv commemorated a Soviet-era famine that left millions of Ukrainians dead during the winter of 1932-33.
+Ukraine accused the Kremlin on Saturday of using the same "genocidal" tactics that it used against it in the 1930s under Josef Stalin as Kyiv commemorated a Soviet-era famine that left millions of Ukrainians dead during the winter of 1932-33.
+GRAIN SUMMIT

+* Ukrainian President Volodymyr Zelenskiy hosted a summit in Kyiv to promote its "Grain from Ukraine" initiative to export grain to countries most vulnerable to famine and drought.
 POWER CUTS

 * Russia is likely removing nuclear warheads from ageing nuclear cruise missiles and firing unarmed munitions at Ukraine, Britain's military intelligence said.
 "Whatever Russia's intent, this improvisation highlights the level of depletion in Russia's stock of long range missiles", the Defence Ministry said in its daily intelligence update on Twitter.

-* A meeting of European Union government representatives, scheduled for Friday evening to discuss a Group of Seven proposal to cap Russian seaborne oil prices, was cancelled, diplomats said.
+OIL * A meeting of European Union government representatives, scheduled for Friday evening to discuss a Group of Seven proposal to cap Russian seaborne oil prices, was cancelled, diplomats said.
 EU governments were split on the level at which to cap Russian oil prices to curb Moscow's ability to pay for its war in Ukraine without causing a global oil supply shock.
+(Compiled by Kim Coghill and Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)